 We took some photos around their home, then headed to the park to play on the swings, and went for a little walk down some side streets.

-These were taking with a point and shoot film camera.
+These were taken with a point and shoot film camera.
 I dig the grain.

 Yuki & Regan.